TasumLuke/Research-Analytics-Platform/README.md

 ---

-## 2 — What you can do with this repo
+## 2 — What you can do with this ?
 - Upload CSV datasets and preview them.
 - Run descriptive statistics and hypothesis tests.
 - Train Random Forest models (client-side) and view basic metrics and feature importances.